mrszb/sous_vide_cooker/README.md

 }
 ```
 ---
+Subdirectory **tests**

-Subdirectory **tests** has cmake managed infrastructure for testing Core routines outside of the system.
+has cmake managed infrastructure for testing Core routines outside of the system.
 Plan was to test state machine and run these tests on the host machine.
 It should work for gcc and MSVC however turns out Microsoft C++ compiler does not have the same features.
 Instead of using literal _s for states as "my_state"_s one has to write state<my_state>.

 ## Producion ready development.
 This controler needs improved battery management (hibernation mode), better screens.
 It needs EEPROM to store PID parameters or at least its emulation.

-# Battery
+## Battery
-In hibernation one could expect the controller to be ready on battery for several weeks
+In hibernation one could expect the controller to stay ready on battery power for several weeks.

-# Debugging / testing
+## Debugging / testing
-As a very first thing I redirected std output to USART.
+As a very first thing I redirected standard library output to USART.
 This board has serial to usb bridge.
 All standard library output shows as text on my serial terminal;

 ![image](./docs/serial_debug.png)